-It’s inspiring to see what one man vision 40 years ago has achieved, today it is one of the better examples of eucalypt forest supporting a diverse array of wildlife and birds.
-The Venman Bushlands National Park is part of a coordinated Koala conservation area but Koala aren’t the only wildlife enjoying the benefits of their habitat being preserved.
-There are a diverse range of birds and reptiles here, we were fortunate enough to spot a good size goanna and a Southern Boobook (owl) amongst other things on our walk.
+It’s inspiring to see what one man’s vision 40 years ago has achieved, today it is one of the better examples of eucalypt forest supporting a diverse array of wildlife and birds.
+The Venman Bushlands National Park is also part of a coordinated Koala conservation area but Koala aren’t the only wildlife enjoying the benefits of their habitat being preserved.